postmanlabs/labs-docs/src/pages/postman-flows/core-concepts/data-types.md

 warning: false
 ---

-Postman Flows is a "dataflow language" in its heart, which means that Flows understands all kinds of values and associates a type to data.
-It should also be noted that Flows in a hybrid typed language, which means that it perform static type checking to provide features like auto-complete and early warning, and it also performs some dynamic type checking during execution.
-Our intention, in the long run, is to move Flows towards being a strictly typed language over a period of time.
+Postman Flows is a "dataflow language" in its heart, which means Flows understands all kinds of values and associates a type to data.
+Flows is a hybrid typed language, which means it performs static type checking to provide features like auto-complete and early warning.
+Flows also performs some dynamic type checking during execution.
+Eventually Flows will be a strictly typed language.

-We are assuming most flow programmers would either be coming from a javascript/typescript background, or it might be their first time programming in an API-First language; therefore we have tried to keep the vocabulary of the types close to javascript/typescript.
+Since most flow programmers have a javascript or typescript background, or they may be programming in an API-First language for the first time, the vocabulary of the types closely resembles javascript and typescript.

 ## Primitive values